osllmai/Indox_Documents/indoxDocs/classic/versioned_docs/version-0.2/indoxArcg/quick_start.md

 ## Overview

-This documentation provides a detailed explanation of how to use the `IndoxRetrievalAugmentation` package for QA model and embedding selection, document splitting, and storing in a vector store.
+This documentation provides a detailed explanation of how to use the `IndoxArcg` package for QA model and embedding selection, document splitting, and storing in a vector store.

 ## Setup